 Hawthorn’s Discovery follows the adventures of sixteen-year-old Hawthorn in his hunt for mice (the Larkin call them “mooflon”), his capture by Renegades (Larkin gone bad), and his rescue by the Makerians (Larkin who believe in the Maker).
 In the end, the capture and rescue proved providential, as Hawthorn learns from the Makerians about how he can talk to the Maker for himself.

-Read my review of Hawthorn’s Discovery at Kindred Grace, and check out the rest of the books on my list of fantasy adventures for all ages.
+Read my review of Hawthorn’s Discovery at Kindred Grace, check out our other fantasy book reviews at Kindred Grace, and see my list of fantasy adventures for all ages at Club31Women.